Skip to main content

 Clear fit for defensive engine and ring geography without needing high output.

-• Safety and legality caution Useful study cue
+• Safety and legality caution What to study

 Required because novice users should not copy holding, head position, or rough inside habits unsupervised.